High Heels With Secrets: 19 Functional Shoes You Won’t Believe Exist

 Well, believe it or not, the following shoes do just that, and most of them aren’t ridiculously priced either.

-If you’re the type of shopper who loves getting more bang for your buck, you’ll love that these shoes also double as something useful.
-If you know more shoe hacks that we should know about, please leave a comment below!
+If you’re the type of shopper who loves getting more bang for your buck, you’ll appreciate that these shoes also serve a practical purpose.
+If you’re aware of any additional shoe hacks we should be aware of, please send us an email or contact us on social media.

-Men had this first in the form of a sandal with a bottle opener on the sole, but this stiletto heel is not only sexier but also much more hygienic, don’t you think?
+Men had this first in the form of a sandal with a bottle opener on the sole, but this stiletto heel is not only sexier but also much more hygienic.

 Ellie Shoes Sandals With Bottle Opener HeelsEllie Shoes “672-Juliet” Platform Sandals with Bottle Opener Heels, $108.90